 ”We may look back at the antibiotic era as just a passing phase in the history of medicine, an era when a great natural resource was squandered, and the bugs proved smarter than the scientists” – Cannon G. 1995

 The drug-resistant backlash is also finally bringing some natural antimicrobials back into the medical fold.
-Silver, for example, used by natural healers for thousands of years against a spectrum of infectious diseases, was crossed out of medicinal books in the last century during the antibiotic revolution, but is now resurfacing as a clinically proven method to counter infections without negative side effects like antibiotic resistance (the most powerful modern variant of silver is a chelated version, that has a much longer bioavailability than regular colloidal silver)
+Silver, for example, used by natural healers for thousands of years against a spectrum of infectious diseases, was crossed out of medicinal books in the last century during the antibiotic revolution, but is now resurfacing as a clinically proven method to counter infections without negative side effects like antibiotic resistance.

 A 1978 Science Digest article that extolled silver as the “best all-around germ fighter that kills over 650 disease-causing organisms… and it is absolutely non-toxic,” was largely ignored at the time because everyone believed in the modern antibiotic age.
 Today silver is wiping out superbugs in modern lab conditions, the same superbugs that antibiotics are already powerless against.